aaronparker/aaronparker.github.io/_posts/2016-09-04-resolving-issues-starting-ca-offline-crl.md

 In the Application log on the subordinate CA, I can see event id 100 from source CertificationAuthority:

-> Active Directory Certificate Services did not start: Could not load or verify the current CA certificate. &nbsp;stealthpuppy Issuing CA The revocation function was unable to check revocation because the revocation server was offline.
+> Active Directory Certificate Services did not start: Could not load or verify the current CA certificate.  stealthpuppy Issuing CA The revocation function was unable to check revocation because the revocation server was offline.
 0x80092013 (-2146885613 CRYPT\_E\_REVOCATION_OFFLINE).

-As well as, event id 48 from the same source,&nbsp;CertificationAuthority:
+As well as, event id 48 from the same source, CertificationAuthority:

-> Revocation status for a certificate in the chain for CA certificate 0 for stealthpuppy Issuing CA could not be verified because a server is currently unavailable. &nbsp;The revocation function was unable to check revocation because the revocation server was offline.
+> Revocation status for a certificate in the chain for CA certificate 0 for stealthpuppy Issuing CA could not be verified because a server is currently unavailable.
+The revocation function was unable to check revocation because the revocation server was offline.
 0x80092013 (-2146885613 CRYPT\_E\_REVOCATION_OFFLINE).

 Certificate 0 is the subordinate CA&#8217;s certificate, issued by the offline Root CA.